-Human fetus has two main sources of thyroid hormones; the mother’s and its own.
+The human fetus has two main sources of thyroid hormones: the mother’s and its own.
 The fetus does not start synthesizing its own thyroid hormones until 12 weeks of gestation.

 Maternal hypothyroidism: Overt maternal hypothyroidism alone cannot cause Cretinism because that would usually result in infertility.
 However, the subclinical type of maternal hypothyroidism has been found to cause significant developmental abnormalities in the baby.

-Causes of this can be anatomical defect in the thyroid gland, genetic or iodine deficiency in the mother.
-Symptoms include mental retardation, jaundice, hypotonia, decreased activity, small size of baby, decreased weight gain.
+Causes of this can be an anatomical defect in the thyroid gland, in addition to genetic or iodine deficiency in the mother.
+Symptoms include mental retardation, jaundice, hypotonia, decreased activity, small size of the baby and decreased weight gain.
 These babies also present with a large anterior fontanelle, rough facial features, macroglossia (large tongue), pale and dry skin, goiter and umbilical hernia.

 Congenital hypothyroidism is diagnosed by low levels of T4 and elevated levels of TSH.
 Thyroid scanning can further help identify the cause of the disease.
 Early diagnosis is crucial for managing this condition.
 Levothyroxine is used as the optimal treatment.